 Dual voice coil subs have two voice coils.
-A single DVC sub can be wired to two different Ohm loads right out of the box.
-You can either wire it in series or parallel.
+A single DVC sub can be wired to two different Ohm loads right out of the box by wiring it in either series or parallel.
 For example: a single 4 Ohm DVC sub can be wired to either 2 Ohms (parallel) or 8 Ohms (series).
 The Ohm rating on DVC subs is actually the rating per voice coil, so you cannot wire a 4 Ohm DVC sub to 4 Ohms.

 How to Wire Subs to Desired Impedance

-So now that you know what series wiring will raise total impedance and parallel will drop total impedance, I will show you how this is used in subwoofer wiring.
-Whenever you have 2 SVC subs of the same impedance, series wiring will always double that number, and parallel wiring will always half that number.
-For all other cases, some math is needed especially when wiring DVC subs since you can have a mixture of series and parallel wiring in the same circuit.
+Now that you know what series wiring will raise total impedance and parallel will drop total impedance, I will show you how this is used in subwoofer wiring.
+Whenever you have (2) SVC subs of the same impedance, series wiring will always double that number, and parallel wiring will always half that number.
+Some math is needed for all other cases, especially when wiring multiple DVC subs together since you can have a mixture of series and parallel wiring in the same circuit.

 For example: this circuit of two DVC 2 Ohm subs wired to a total load of 2 Ohms at the amp has the voice coils of each sub wired in series, but the two subs are then wired to each other in parallel.
 Wiring a DVC 2 Ohm sub in series gives you 4 Ohms.
 Then wiring two 4 Ohm subs in parallel will give you 2 Ohms.
 Hopefully that makes since.